scimma/scimma-admin/README.md

 plugin.
 However, a few details get custom behavior, which is implemented in a [HopskotchOIDCAuthenticationBackend class](./scimma_admin/hopskotch_auth/auth.py):
-  - Users must be connected to LDAP (if this is not the case, it's probably a bug in COManage)
-  - Users must be in the `SCiMMA Institute Active Members` COManage group
-  - Users must be in the `kafkaUsers` COManage group
+  - Users must be in the `/Hopskotch Users` keycloak group

-User uniqueness is maintained by using their `vo_person_id` value from COManage.
+User uniqueness is maintained by using their `original email address` supplied when they first log in.

 ### Design: Credential Generation